ConnectAi/cs/docs/views.md

     {{/bind}}

 ### Template Variables
-Any variable that you pass to the first paramater of res.json()
-Also any private variables CS makes available.
+Any variable that you pass to the first paramater of res.json() Also any private variables CS makes available.
 With debugging on check CS.private for more.
 See [The official Handlebars docs](http://handlebarsjs.com/) for more

     {{variable}}

-If you need to preseve HTML tags
+If you need to preserve HTML tags

 	{{{variable}}}

 If you need to loop over an array or object